Etihad Selling Upgrades To The Residence On The A380

 Etihad The Residence upgrade cost to London

-Etihad The Residence upgrade cost to Abu Dhabi
+Etihad The Residence upgrade cost to New York

-The Residence can accommodate up to two passengers.
-One thing I find strange is that the upgrade cost is the same for one or two passengers.
+The one thing I find kind of quirky about the pricing for The Residence is that the upgrade cost is the same for one or two passengers.
 You’d think that there would be a discount if you’re upgrading two passengers rather than one, since you’re opening up an additional first class seat that can be resold.
+It’s not like there are any incremental costs to that second passenger, since there’s no differentiated food, drinks, etc.

 If you’re traveling as a pair and want to upgrade, it almost seems like you’d be better off just upgrading one person, so that you have an extra first class suite as well.
 That assumes the airline doesn’t restrict another passenger from joining you in The Residence.
-It seems that shouldn’t be an issue, if the airline is only selling a differentiated hard product.
+Logically you’d think that wouldn’t be an issue, if the airline is only selling a differentiated hard product.
+However, that’s not how the airline may view it.

 The Residence has a private bathroom & shower